VUEngine/Virtual-C-Language-Support/README.md

 - Code completion
 - Folding
 - Go to definition
+- Signature help
 - Syntax highlighting

-**Note**: this is a work in progress and the data needed for code completion and go to definition support is currently hardcoded for the latest version of VUEngine Core.
+**Note**: this is a work in progress and the data needed for IntelliSense features is currently hardcoded for the latest version of VUEngine Core.
 Dynamic parsing will be added to the language server in a future version.

 ## Development